stanford-dancebreak/stanford-dancebreak.github.io/content/info/local.md

 ### Stanford Bachata Sensual and Brazilian Zouk (SBSBZ)

 What: SU Bachata Sensual Club is dedicated to social dancing with a focus on Bachata Sensual.
-Every quarter, we organize classes taught by high quality instructors, practices, and social events.
+Every quarter, we organize classes taught by high-quality instructors, practices, and social events.
 Bachata Sensual is a contemporary variation of Bachata, made in Spain.
 This dance style is based on solid follow and lead principles of natural motions of energy.